-Smart Publishing Ltd. is the legal owner and holder of the copyright associated with each of its publications, in all of their various electronic and printed formats and editions.
+Smart Publishing Ltd. is the legal owner and holder of the Copyright associated with each of its publications, in all of their various printed formats and electronic editions.

-The Copyright Statement and Permissions of Use and to Quote found here on this webpage and site are current and in force, and they supersede the Copyright and Permission of Use and To Quote notices as they appear on the Copyright Page of each format and edition of every Smart Publishing Ltd. publication.
+The Copyright Statement and Permissions of Use and to Quote that are displayed on this website are current and in force, and they supersede the Copyright and Permission of Use and To Quote notices as they appear on the Copyright Page of each format and edition of every Smart Publishing Ltd. publication.

 GLOBAL COPYRIGHT STATEMENT

 All Rights Reserved.
 Smart Publishing Ltd. reserves all of its rights in regards to its various publications, in all countries worldwide.
 This means that beyond "Fair Dealing" (defined below) no part of any of its publications may be quoted, copied or otherwise reproduced or transmitted in any form, by any means, for any reason or purpose, with the exception of specific Permissions of Use and to Quote .